 Don’t walk away from the skillet while these Brussels sprouts are cooking.
 They cook very quickly, and you don’t want to cook them too long or they’ll become mushy and drab looking.
 Reheat the leftovers briefly in a hot skillet, and they’ll taste just as good the second time around.

 You can double this recipe if you’re feeding a crowd.
 Cook the sprouts in two batches, and return the first cooked batch to the skillet before adding the balsamic vinegar and bacon.

-- 10 ounces Brussels sprouts rinsed and thinly sliced
+- 10 ounces Brussels sprouts rinsed and sliced

 - Salt and pepper to taste

-Cover and cook on medium for a few minutes, stirring every 30 seconds or so.
-Add the bacon bits and cook for a few more minutes, until the sprouts are tender but still bright green.
+- Place the sliced Brussels sprouts in the skillet.
+Cover and cook over medium heat for two minutes, stirring every 30 seconds or so.
+Add the bacon bits and balsamic vinegar.
+Stir the mixture and cook for another two minutes over medium low heat, stirring constantly, until the sprouts are crisp-tender and still bright green.

 This recipe costs $3.30 to make, or $.83 per serving.
-Brussels Sprouts with Bacon is a versatile side dish with lots of flavor, perfect for a holiday meal.
+Brussels sprouts with bacon and balsamic are a versatile side dish with lots of flavor, perfect for a holiday meal.

 Note: This recipe was first posted in 2012, and it was updated in 2019.